"News is something someone somewhere doesn't want printed. Everything else is advertising".

 - Muhammad Ali

-"An unsophisticated forecaster uses statistics as a drunken man uses lamp-posts - for support rather
+"An unsophisticated forecaster uses statistics as a drunken man uses lamp-posts - for support rather than for illumination."

 "He missed an invaluable opportunity to hold his tongue."